-Vivian d’Aramis joined the assembled business leaders at the convention seminar.
-She smoothed her black mini-skirt and brushed back her long blond hair.
+Joining the assembled business leaders at the convention seminar, Vivian smoothed her black mini-skirt and brushed back her long blond hair.
 Oh, Constance, where have you ended up this time? she thought.

-The other CEOs were silenced from their joking when a handsome man stepped up to the mike.
+The other CEOs fell silent from their small talk when a handsome man stepped up to the microphone.
 “Greetings, ladies and gentlemen.
 Do you want more?
 Do you crave the best in life?
 If so, then join me.
 Join the millions of supporters who have left mediocrity behind and found total self-actualization with my plan.
 I’m Achilles Dahmmon.
 I can free you of doubt if you just surrender your will to me.”

 His blond, wavy hair was perfectly styled, and his suit seemed custom-made for his broad shoulders.
 Vivian felt herself losing free will.
 She almost dozed, then abruptly jolted herself forward.
 Around her, CEOs murmured like ensnared rats following a mad piper.
 Vivian ran out.
 He’s controlling minds, sapping will — got to get out!

 She lost one of her high-heeled shoes and kept moving.
 Then she was shocked to meet her exact double.
 “Constance, mon cher.
 It ees I, Vivian,” said the double — actually her twin sister.
 She was wearing the Crimson Fox uniform they shared as she posed seductively across a divan.